vedi/knowledge-base/src/documents/unity/grow/Grow_Insights.html.md

 Here you can find descriptions of the main classes of GROW Insights.
 These classes contain functionality for insights-related operations such as refreshing insights, retrieving and using them.

-### SoomlaInsights
+### GrowInsights

-`SoomlaInsights` is the main class of GROW Insights which is in charge of fetching insights.
+`GrowInsights` is the main class of GROW Insights which is in charge of fetching insights.

 #### Functions